 We acknowledge that as a philanthropic institution, FRIDA also partakes in a larger non-profit industrial complex.
-Opening our organizational and funding processes to community participation is a responsibility that we hold as a feminist fund accountable to the young feminist organizers that we serve and the values we strive to put into practice.
+Opening our organizational and funding processes to community participation is a responsibility that we hold as a feminist fund accountable to the young feminist organizers and the values we strive to put into practice.
 FRIDA is committed to shifting the funding paradigm by establishing grantmaking approaches that would decentralize its power over funding priorities and uplift the power of movement knowledge and solutions.
 We want to amplify practices that have the potential to resource feminist intersectional movements abundant in relationships of accountability, care, mutuality, collective power and solidarity.
-Participation means being in interaction and co-creation with all life around us.
-It is the principle on which we commit to co-creating feminist futures together and with young feminist movements.
+Participation means being in interaction and creation with all life around us.
+It is the principle on which we commit to co-creating feminist futures together with young feminist movements.

-&lt;sup>4 Resource Mobilization Policy, Strategic Plan, MEL Framework, Conflict of Interest Policy, Safeguarding Policy etc.
+Resource Mobilization Policy, Strategic Plan, MEL Framework, Conflict of Interest Policy, Safeguarding Policy etc.